soondubu137/resume-website/src/profile/about.md

 - **Department of Mathematics**

-  *University of Pennsylvania*
+  _University of Pennsylvania_

-  Jan.
-2022 - May 2023
+  January 2022 - May 2023

   **Thesis Research**